williamDalston/schrodingers-cat-website/content/articles/qc-critique-002.md

 ### Decoherence Explains Unconsciousness

-Most of the world is decoherent—not in superposition.
+Most of the world is decoherent not in superposition.
 This explains why most systems aren't conscious.
 Only systems maintaining coherence (superposition) can be conscious.

 ## The Experimental Evidence